DFE-Digital/check-your-eligibility/README.md

 # Check Your Eligibility API
+This repo contains the API for Eligibility Checking Engine (ECE) and the Check Free School Meals (FSM) service.

 ## Setup
 This is a .NET 8 project - you'll need the latest .NET SDK etc to run it locally.